dc2007git/epilepsy12-documentation/docs/development/documentation.md

 export ENABLE_PDF_EXPORT=1;mkdocs serve
 ```

 The PDF generation slows down the hot reloading by about 10-15 seconds so it can get tiresome in development.
-PDF generation will still happen in production when the site is built in a GitHub action.
+PDF generation will automatically happen in production when the site is built and deployed, even if you didn't generate PDFs in local development.

 ## How to edit content